ering0427/Interactive-Lab-Hub/Lab 5/README.md

 **1. Set up threshold detection** Can you identify when a signal goes above certain fixed values?

+The threshold is set to 2 for all axes.

 **2. Set up averaging** Can you average your signal in N-sample blocks?
 N-sample running average?

 **3. Set up peak detection** Can you identify when your signal reaches a peak and then goes down?